aws-cloudformation/aws-guard-rules-registry/CONTRIBUTING.md

 Please read through this document before submitting any issues or pull requests to ensure we have all the necessary information to effectively respond to your bug report or contribution.

+## Good First Contribution

+Guard Rules Registry has several staged Guard rule files to do best of effort representation of AWS Config Managed rules and have yet to be implemented.
+These Guard rules are listed as open issues labeled `good first issue`.
+If you are looking to start adding to the project, start by completing one of the `good first issue` guard rules.

 ## Reporting Bugs/Feature Requests